kmod-project/kmod/README.md

     meson compile -C builddir/
     sudo meson install -C builddir/

+For end-user and distributions builds, it's recommended to use:

+    meson setup --buildtype release builddir/

 Alternatively you can try autotools build.
 NOTE: The autotools build is slated for removal with kmod v35